madhuramsundararaj/Loan-Analytics/README.md

 Expected impact: 20-25% reduction in defaults for the under 30 segment.

 **2. Anomaly review queue**
-Any application flagged as anomalous by teh model should go to human review before disbursement.
+Any application flagged as anomalous by the model should go to human review before disbursement.
 Routing 5% of appications for a second look is far cheaper than absorbing the defaults that slip through.

 Expected impact: If 40% of flagged loans are restructured or declined portofolio default rate drops by aproximately 2.5%